Affiliate links on Android Authority may earn us a commission. Learn more.

-You might think of the Galaxy Z Fold and Galaxy Z Flip as Samsung’s return to the folding phone game, but you forget about the Galaxy Folder 2.
-This unique option is about as close as you’ll get to a smart flip phone.
-It even shipped with Android Marshmallow on board.
-The phone launched in 2017, so it can be hard to find right now, but it’s packed with classic Samsung style.
-You get a 3.8-inch display, a Snapdragon 425 chipset, and an 8MP primary camera for your money, as well as a 5MP selfie shooter.
+You might think of the Galaxy Z Fold and Galaxy Z Flip as Samsung’s return to the folding phone game, but that means you’ve probably forgotten about the Galaxy Folder 2.
+The phone launched in 2017, so it can be hard to find right now, but it launched with Android Marshmallow as well as a 3.8-inch display, a Snapdragon 425 processor, an 8MP primary camera, and a 5MP selfie shooter.
 That keeps its specs above some of the alternatives on this list.

 LG Classic Flip

 - What we like: Long battery life, Durable design, expandable storage.

 The LG Classic Flip is a reliable option with 4G LTE connectivity and a long-lasting battery.
 It’s also designed for durability and can withstand a bit of rough handling.
 The user-friendly interface, large buttons, and clear display make it accessible for all users, while the expandable storage is a nice touch, enabling up to 32GB.
 The phone includes a 2MP camera, FM radio, Bluetooth, an SOS button for emergencies, and compatibility with hearing aids.
 As a TracFone device, it’s compatible with various prepaid plans catering to different needs and budgets.